Mob Piru

-The Mob Piru (also known as MOB Piru, East Side Mob Piru, Insane Mob Gang or Mob Piru Bloods) is a "set" of the Piru gang alliance and a criminal organization, which is itself part of the larger Bloods alliance.
-Suge Knight, the co-founder and former CEO of Death Row Records, is an affiliate.
+The Mob Piru (also known as MOB Piru, East Side Mob Piru, Insane Mob Gang or Mob Piru Bloods) is a street gang and set of the Piru gang alliance, which is itself part of the larger Bloods alliance.
+The gang was affiliated with the West Coast hip-hop label Death Row Records.
+The label's co-founder and former CEO, Suge Knight, is affiliated with the Mob Piru Bloods and employed Mob Piru gang members as label security.

 History

 Founding of the Bloods

 In 1969, a gang called the Piru Street Boys was founded by Sylvester Scott and Vincent Owens.
 According to some sources, the Piru Street Boys were initially associated with the Crips, but later had a falling out.
 However, other sources dispute any alliance, claiming that the Piru Street Boys were victimized by the Crips.
 Nevertheless, by 1972, the Piru Street Boys formed an alliance with other smaller street gangs such as the Brims, Bishops and Denver Lanes, which also opposed the Crips.
 This alliance became known as the Bloods, as the members of this alliance called each other "blood".

 Over time, more Blood "sets" would form, including the Mob Piru Bloods.
-According to Reggie Wright Jr., the Mob Piru and Lueders Park Piru were previously one gang, until they split apart.
+According to Reggie Wright Jr., former head of security of Death Row Records, the Mob Piru and Lueders Park Piru were previously one gang, until they split apart.